 this PAMPHLET ︎︎︎

-provides a non-exhaustive list of resources, compiled on ocassion of a vigil hosted by PALMS (Philadelphia Asians 4 Liberation and Mutual Solidarity) on March 30, 2021 in Mifflin Square Park.
+provides a non-exhaustive list of resources, compiled on occasion of a vigil hosted by PALMS (Philadelphia Asians 4 Liberation and Mutual Solidarity) on March 30, 2021 in Mifflin Square Park.

 The vigil was organized in honor of Christian Hall, the Atlanta shooting victims, and in the wake of anti-Asian violence.
 In turn, these resources are intended to help navigate the intersections of state violence, mental health, sex worker stigma — and to work in solidarity against structural racism built upon imperialism and anti-Blackness.
 To read more about the vigil, and view/print the full PDF, see here.